NiccoloSalvini/sbd_25_26/_book/17-pca.md

 #> [1] 2.4802416 0.9897652 0.3565632 0.1734301
 ```

-Compute the proportion of variance explained by each principal component as follows
+Compute the proportion of variance explained by each principal component:

 ```r